 Our knowledgeable city staff can help you understand your flood hazard.
 We have historic data, maps, and real-time gauges to help you make decisions.
-The City of Clive and its residents can view many helpful resources with the internet.
+On March 25, 2019, the City of Clive hosted a meeting to provide residents with information on flood risk, preparing for a flood, and what to do during a flooding event.
+Access the presentation materials here.

-Interactive Flood Maps.
-The Iowa Flood Center website contains helpful flood alerts for Twitter users and useful maps to help you understand where water flows in and out of the watershed, water depths, and which sensors are detecting different levels of alarm.
-Click here for Interactive Flood Maps.
+The Iowa Flood Center provides flood alerts on their website through the Iowa Flood Information System and through Twitter.
+Iowa Flood Center publishes useful maps to help you understand where water flows in and out of the watershed, water depths, and which sensors are detecting levels of alarm.
+Four gauges located in Clive are included, and an instructional video is available on the homepage.